If you are looking for the best things to do in Vienna, you are in for a treat.

 Volksoper is one of the many opera houses in Vienna.

-The opera houses season runs from September through June.
+The opera season runs from September through June.

 During that time, the opera house puts on over 300 performances of 25 different German-language productions.